st-artichokey/unartist-procreate/procreate-ipad/cat-portrait-walkthrough.md

 ![Norm-mozart](/procreate-ipad/Assets/cat-portrait-gifs/Normozart.jpg)

-[1] Pets like dogs and cats can see the ultraviolet that phone cameras use to focus.
-Soo if they aren't used to it, the light will appear bright and uncomfortable.
+[^1]: Pets like dogs and cats can see the infrared light that phone cameras use to focus.
+So if they aren't used to it, the light will appear bright and uncomfortable.
 I suggest treats and telling them they are a good boy/girl/etc as a means of recompensing them for this experience.
 My cat Norman loves attention and has come to associate picture time with attention time.
 He is a good boy and gets many scritches.